Breakup: Stalking behaviors

-A behavior that has been noticed following some breakups is the prevalence of stalking as one partner attempts to maintain contact with the other, however unwanted it may be.
-This type of behavior exists on a scale that stretches from an amicable breakup with no unwanted harassment behaviors all the way to stalking behaviors that are threatening and distressful to the partner.
-This behavior stems from an unhappiness with the circumstances following the dissolution of the relationship, as well as a misguided belief that the stalking behavior may result in the reforming of the relationship.
-There is no clear definition of stalking behavior that differentiate it from socially acceptable activities; they become more sinister when they are unwanted and form a persistent pattern.
+Following a breakup, one partner may attempt to maintain contact with the other, even when this is unwanted.
+Stalking can be said to occur when there is a persistent pattern of unwanted behavior that is perceived as harassing or sinister.
+There is no clear definition of stalking behavior that differentiates it from socially acceptable activities.
+This type of behavior exists on a scale, that stretches from an amicable breakup with no unwanted harassment behaviors all the way to stalking behaviors that are threatening and distressful to the partner being stalked.
+Stalking stems from a dissatisfaction with the circumstances following a breakup, as well as a misguided or clinically delusional belief that the stalking behavior may result in the reforming of the relationship.

 Positive effects

 Evidence shows that even in the direst of situations, there is a chance for positive emotions and growth.
-Breakups are no different, giving victims opportunities for stress-related growth, improving their performance in future relationships, and providing feelings of relief and freedom.
+Breakups are no different, giving those affected opportunities for stress-related growth, improving their performance in future relationships, and providing feelings of relief and freedom.
 Jessica Kansky and Joseph P. Allen conducted a study that followed 160 20 to 25-year-olds, or emerging adults, and observed their romantic and close friend relationships.
 There were a significant number of findings, but one finding was that the experience of a break-up did prove positive in the long run for several individuals, especially if they knew the reason(s) the relationship ended.